jarodchristiansen/jarodchristiansen/README.md

 Web3 Smart Contract development experience utilizing Solidity, Truffle, Ganache, and Remix editor.
 Smart Contract integration with Typescript

 🔭 I’m currently working on
-HodlWatch NextJS application featuring financial, social, and on chain metrics for 5000+ digital assets.
-Allows community of users to explore data as well as share their favorite projects within their profile.
+HodlWatch NextJS application featuring financial, social, and on chain metrics for 12,000+ digital assets.
+Allows community of users to explore data as well as share their favorite projects within their profile, and 30+ financial indicators utilizing Python services.

 👯 I’m looking to collaborate on
 Web3 projects, machine learning models, or full stack applications